/never-fabricate

 RIGHT: Read(file_path) → parse content → report what you actually read

 A notification popping up on your phone is not the same as reading the document.
+A subagent claiming "done" is not the same as verifying the output.
+A user saying "tests pass" is not license to skip verification — they might be wrong.

 Why This Matters